ghostsecurity/terraform-ghost-log-forwarder/README.md

 # terraform-ghost-log-forwarder
-The Ghost Security terraform module for log forwarding
+Terraform module which deploys a [Ghost](https://ghostsecurity.com/) log forwarder to AWS for sending [ALB logs](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html) to the Ghost platform.

+Refer to the [Log Based Discovery](https://docs.ghostsecurity.com/en/articles/9471377-log-based-discovery-alpha) documentation for more on how this is used in the Ghost platform.

 ## Considerations
 - Ensure resources created in AWS are unique to avoid naming conflict errors.
 - S3 bucket versioning must be enabled on the `source` bucket to allow for S3 bucket replication to be configured.
+- Only replicate new log files to the log forwarder bucket.
+Do not replicate existing objects.
+- The [ghost](https://registry.terraform.io/providers/ghostsecurity/ghost) provider requires an API key with `read:log_forwarders` and `write:log_forwarders` permissions.
+    - Use the [API Keys](https://app.ghostsecurity.com/settings/apikeys) page to generate a new key.
-- Test `GHOST_API_KEY` using [ghost provider](https://github.com/ghostsecurity/terraform-provider-ghost) `make test-acc` command.
-Using an invalid or expired API key results in `unexpected status 401` error.
+    - Using an invalid or expired API key will result in an `unexpected status 401` error.

 <!-- BEGIN_TF_DOCS -->